gcziprusz/project-tmpl/resources/technical-objectives.md

 |      |                                      |
 |      |                                      |

-**Identify key words to research to accomplish a technical goal | Use sources like sage and stack overflow to solve issues encountered while programming.** Give an example of a search term that your team might have used to find an answer to a technical question/obstacle that your team ran into.
+**Identify key words to research to accomplish a technical goal.
+Use sources like Stack Overflow to solve issues encountered while programming.** Give an example of a search term that your team might have used to find an answer to a technical question/obstacle that your team ran into.
 List the resource that you found that was helpful.

 **Search terms:**
 **Helpful resource:**